Karmaz95/Snake_Apple/README.md

-                        Calculate the real address (file on disk) of the given Virtual Memory {vm_offset} (e.g. 0xfffffe000748f580) --constructors        Print binary constructors
+                        Calculate the real address (file on disk) of the given Virtual Memory {vm_offset} (e.g. 0xfffffe000748f580) --constructors        Print binary constructors --dump_section __SEGMENT,__section
+                        Dump '__SEGMENT,__section' to standard output as a raw bytes
+  --bundle_structure    Print the structure of the app bundle --bundle_info         Print the Info.plist content of the app bundle (JSON
+                        format)
+  --bundle_info_syntax_check
+                        Check if bundle info syntax is valid --bundle_frameworks   Print the list of frameworks in the bundle --bundle_plugins      Print the list of plugins in the bundle

 CODE SIGNING ARGS:
   --verify_signature    Code Signature verification (if the contents of the